karatelabs/karate/README.md

 .... | [Data Driven Tests](#data-driven-tests) | [Auth](#calling-other-feature-files) / [Headers](#http-basic-authentication-example) | [Ignore / Validate](#ignore-or-validate) | [Examples and Demos](karate-demo)

 # Features
-* Java knowledge is not required to write tests
+* Java knowledge is not required and even non-programmers can write tests.
 * Scripts are plain-text files and require no compilation step or IDE
 * Based on the popular Cucumber / Gherkin standard, and IDE support and syntax-coloring options exist
 * Syntax 'natively' supports JSON and XML - including [JsonPath](https://github.com/jayway/JsonPath) and [XPath](https://www.w3.org/TR/xpath/) expressions